 Self Sign Up onboarding allows you to activate your non-Twilio number via the console following the instructions here.

-Some non-Twilio phone numbers may be eligible to use WhatsApp on Twilio.
+For ISV customers or customers onboarded through Guided Onboarding, it may be possible to activate your non-Twilio phone numbers on the WhatsApp Business API with Twilio.
 This guide covers the eligibility qualifications, and steps to make it work.

 Option 1: Transfer services to Twilio

 A non-Twilio phone number may be eligible to activate WhatsApp on Twilio by transferring the existing SMS and/or Voice capabilities for that number to Twilio.
 We have two options that will let you accomplish this: